 <NameOfPage> <FirstPoint>Data</FirstPoint> <SecondPoint>Data</SecondPoint> </NameOfPage> <AnotherPage> <ThirdPoint>Data</ThirdPoint> </AnotherPage>

 In ungrouped (default) mode , each point exists under the root level, and pages are ignored:

 In some cases it is helpful to have a schema document for all XML output generated by a particular project.
 A schema defines the format and acceptable content of an XML document.
 Mobile Data Studio has the capability to generate a schema for a project from within the configuration dialog, the schemas supported by available servers includes Microsoft BizTalk Server.

 Images processed at Mobile Data Studio server via XML Outgoing can be returned to mobile clients via XML Incoming (see below).
-This process also works for Sketch points.
-The sketch data is saved in a '.bin' file which will reimport the correct sketch data to Sketch point.
+This process also works for Sketch points; the sketch data is saved in a '.bin' file which will reimport the correct sketch data to the Sketch point.